cb-lock/ShockCell/README.md

 1. Wearer - the one person being controlled and wearing a chastity device with a lock and shock device.
 2. Holder - the one person controlling (holding) the key safe storing the keys to that lock.
 She/he also controls the shocks for the wearer.
 3. Guest - additional people in the group chat without special rights
-4. Teaser - additional people who support the holder with the rights to send shocks to the wearer.
+4. Teaser - additional people who support the holder with the rights to send shocks to the wearer (this right can be controlled by the holder).

 Every member in the group chat can have only one role.
-However, roles can be changed.
+However, the following role transitions are possible.

 #### Rules for role changes